-Skipp.kropp@steptoe-johnson.com
+skipp.kropp@steptoe-johnson.com

-Marissa Nortz, a member of the PFAS Team, focuses her practice in the often complex and ever-changing landscape of federal and state environmental regulations.
+Marissa G. Nortz, a member of the PFAS Team, focuses her practice in the often complex and ever-changing landscape of federal and state environmental regulations.
 Her clients, often municipalities and industrial, chemical and manufacturing companies, regularly call on Marissa for assistance with permitting, compliance, operational, and litigation needs, stemming from issues such as water and wastewater discharges, solid and hazardous waste disposal, air emissions, and other environmental and regulatory needs.

-Marissa.nortz@steptoe-johnson.com
+marissa.nortz@steptoe-johnson.com

-An experienced litigator and member of the PFAS Team, Mr. Sinclair concentrates his practice on occupational and environmental litigation in the energy and transportation sectors, including water, air, and soil quality; industrial noise and vibration; occupational diseases; toxic torts; toxic and traumatic encephalopathies, seizures, and syncope; the evidence-based determination of medicolegal causation; and the admissibility of novel and complex scientific evidence.
+Donald C. Sinclair, an experienced litigator and member of the PFAS Team, Mr. Sinclair concentrates his practice on occupational and environmental litigation in the energy and transportation sectors, including water, air, and soil quality; industrial noise and vibration; occupational diseases; toxic torts; toxic and traumatic encephalopathies, seizures, and syncope; the evidence-based determination of medicolegal causation; and the admissibility of novel and complex scientific evidence.

-Donald.sinclair@steptoe-johnson.com
+donald.sinclair@steptoe-johnson.com

-Rex Tennant, a member of the PFAS Team, is the Environmental Chemist for Steptoe & Johnson PLLC with more than 22 years' experience.
+Rex Tennant, a member of the PFAS Team, is the Environmental Chemist for Benchmark Safety, Health & Environmental Services with more than 22 years' experience.
 Rex has experience in regulatory interaction, remediation, RCRA waste units, and water/wastewater treatment.
 He also has significant experience in preparation of NPDES permit applications and renewals (individual and general) for manufacturing and commercial clients; Spill Prevention Control and Countermeasure plans preparation; Best Management Practices/Storm Water Pollution Prevention plan preparation; Groundwater Protection Plan preparation; performance of Phase I Environmental Site Assessments; preparation of SARA Toxic Release Inventories and Tier II Reporting; and preparation of reports for above ground storage tank installation and closure.